Jonbrenan/reademegenerator/log.md

-# Proj name
+# jons proj

-this is the descr
+this is the desc mayne

 * [installation](#installation)
 * [usage](#usage)